-If you visit Palermo and do not venture to see its historic markets you probably haven’t seen the city.
+If you visit Palermo and do not see its historic markets you probably haven’t seen the city.
 Food is an important part of the Italian culture and being around it would make you as passionate as the Italians.
-There are fruit and vegetable stands that are so well organized with shelves of fresh produce.
-At home, I often visit the vegetable market as I love the chatter and noise that surrounds them.
-Palermo reminded me of just that 🙂
+Palermo is particularly known for its crazy markets and even though the fruit and vegetable might be organized, the fun of seeing the Sicilians shout and swear is a different experience altogether.
+At home, when I visit vegetable markets, I love the chatter and noise that surrounds them.
+Palermo reminded me of just that.

 The city actually has four historic markets that were established by the Arabs.
 I visited Mercato di Capo that is located behind Palermo’s popular shopping street.

 When I reached in the morning, it was already bustling with people.
 So many Sicilians and the sound of the Italian language was enough to give me a high early morning.
 The singing melody of their language, sometimes loud and sometimes rude was such a treat to my ears!

 There was a huge amount of seafood display around me and that is one thing I usually don’t enjoy because of the strong smell.
 But I saw locals so casual around it all, trying to get the best of the Sicilian fish for their pranzo/cena and bargaining their best.
 A group of ladies was having fresh fruit at the side.

 It was fun being in the centre of it all, not buying anything but just observing.
 A stall of vegetables with purple cabbages caught my eye because I don’t get to see them so commonly in India.
 Also, the Sicilian tomatoes were so seductive!
 They were gleaming from afar.
 I soon busied myself with a big piece of Sfincione=focaccia+olive oil+tomatoes+onions+pepper.
 Buonissimo!
 Delicious!